Taylor Swift, ‘Barbie’ and Beyoncé are unleashing the spending power of women – KION546

 “I think it was nice to be a part of things that had such a girl positive message, which is definitely not the norm.
 So hopefully, maybe this sparks the turn, and maybe we get to see some more of that,” said Jennifer Deutsch, Chelsea’s mom.

-Women control or influence over 80% of consumer spending, Chiapetta says.
+Women control or influence over 80% of consumer spending, Chiappetta says.
 The secret is how to tap into that.

 There are more women than ever in their prime working age in the United States, earning – and spending – a paycheck.